 “I met a mama bear in the Asheville, North Carolina, area who made her winter den with her cubs right under a highway,” Dr. Rae said.
 “It’s in the mountains, but hers was at the base of this tree under an overpass.
 For whatever reason she chose that as a safe place to give birth to her cubs.”

 “Conservation isn’t always creating protective areas.
-Sometimes it’s really understanding the nuances and complexities through animal behavior.
-Maybe we need to protect areas along highways,” Dr. Rae said.
-One species that benefits from protected highways?
-Florida cougars.
-Learn more about their incredible conservation story.
+Sometimes it’s really understanding the nuances and complexities through animal behavior,” Dr. Rae said.

 As scientists are learning more about bears, we can also educate ourselves on their habits.
 A fun way to start?
 By discovering that not all bears hibernate in the winter!